-- A. Town employees are public servants, and the residents, and the general public must be treated with courtesy, kindness and consideration.
-Every employee should remember that he or shethey might be the only contact a resident has with his or her their local government.
+- A. Town employees are public servants.
+Residents and the general public must be treated with courtesy, kindness and consideration.
+Every employee should remember that they might be the only contact a resident has with their local government.
 The impression that the employee makes will be long lasting and possibly determine how the resident feels about the local government.
-Failure of an employee to act with reasonable courtesy may result in disciplinary action or termination dismissal depending on the severity of the incident.
-Employees are expected to practice a high level of personal hygiene, dress neatly, and conduct themselves in a professional manner. - B. Employees are prohibited from engaging in any conduct, which could reflect unfavorably upon the town Town or disrupt the efficient operation of town Town administration.
-Town employees must avoid any action which might result in, or create the impression of, using public employment for private gain, giving preferential treatment to any person, or allowing complete impartiality in conducting town business. - C. Cooperation, courtesy, and responsibility shall extend to relations between all employees of the Town and to the Public. - D. The following policies and regulations are provided to assist the employees and Town Administration in functioning at peak efficiency with minimal cost to the taxpayers: - 1.
+Failure of an employee to act with reasonable courtesy may result in disciplinary action or dismissal depending on the severity of the incident.
+Employees are expected to practice a high level of personal hygiene, dress neatly, and conduct themselves in a professional manner. - B. Employees are prohibited from engaging in any conduct which could reflect unfavorably upon the Town or disrupt the efficient operation of Town Administration.
+Town employees must avoid any action which might result in, or create the impression of, using public employment for private gain, giving preferential treatment to any person, or allowing complete impartiality in conducting town business. - C. Cooperation, courtesy, and responsibility shall extend to relations between all employees of the Town and the Public. - D. The following policies and regulations are provided to assist the employees and Town Administration in functioning at peak efficiency with minimal cost to the taxpayers: - 1.
 Receipt of gifts: A Town employee is prohibited from soliciting or accepting any gifts, gratuity, favor, entertainment, loans or any other item of monetary value from any person, within or outside Town employment, whose interest may be affected by the employee's performance or nonperformance of his or her official duties.
-Acceptance of nominal gifts, such as food and refreshments in the ordinary course of business meetings or unsolicited advertising or promotion materials such as pens, note pads, calendars, etc....is permitted. - 2.
-Business Activities and Solicitations: No employee shall engage in any business other than his/hertheir regular duties during work hours, except for reciprocal notary services. - 3.
-Confidentiality: Many town Town employees have access to confidential information pertaining to persons or property in the town.
+Acceptance of nominal gifts, such as food and refreshments in the ordinary course of business meetings or unsolicited advertising or promotion materials such as pens, note pads, calendars, etc.is permitted. - 2.
+Business Activities and Solicitations: No employee shall engage in any business other than their regular duties during work hours, except for reciprocal notary services. - 3.
+Confidentiality: Many Town employees have access to confidential information pertaining to persons or property in the town.
 Employees must not use this privileged information to their private advantage or to provide friends or acquaintances with private advantages.
 Each employee is charged with the responsibility of releasing only information, which is allowed under Maine's Right to Know Law (1 MRSA §401-410).